Comic Strip Book Report Template for Kids and Teens

 Most kids love superheroes!
 And many kids also love comic books.
-Even children who don’t usually love reading or writing will often enjoy reading comic books and writing (and drawing) their own comic strips.
-To capitalize on your kids’ love of superheroes and comic books, try these comic strip book reports!
+Even kids and teens who don’t usually love reading or writing often enjoy reading comic books and writing (and drawing) their own comic strips.
+To capitalize on your kids’ love of superheroes and comic books, try these comic strip book report templates and have them do comic strip book reports!

 How to Use These Comic Strip Book Reports

-With these children, you may also decide to have them create their comic strip book reports based on books you’ve read aloud to them or audiobooks they’ve listened to.
-This is a great way to help children think more deeply about what they’ve read (or heard) in a way that is fun and doesn’t seem like a test.
+With these kids, you may decide to have them create their comic strip book reports based on books you’ve read aloud to them or audiobooks they’ve listened to.
+This is a great way to help them think more deeply about what they’ve read (or heard) in a way that is fun and doesn’t seem like a test.

-If you have older children or even younger children who are good readers and have strong writing skills, you can have those children include more writing in their book reports.
+If you have older kids or teens (or even younger kids who are good readers and have strong writing skills), you can have them include more writing in their book reports.
 You may also want to have them create their reports based on books they’ve read independently rather than books you’ve read aloud to them or audiobooks they’ve heard.

 But of course, it’s ultimately up to you how much independent reading, writing, or drawing you want to have your children do.
 One of the best things about homeschooling is having the ability to adjust assignments and requirements to fit the needs of each child!

-There are some other things you might want to help them (or remind them) to consider such as what part of the story is the climax and how many boxes it will occupy, and what is the conclusion and how many boxes it will occupy.
+There are some other things you might want to help them (or remind them) to consider such as:

 You’ll probably find that, as you discuss these details with your children, they will gain a deeper understanding of what they’ve read even before they begin working on their book reports!
 This conversation will also help you better determine your children’s level of understanding of the story, the characters, and the plot.
 And if your children have misunderstood anything in the story, you’ll be better able to determine why and help correct the misunderstandings.